LangStream/documentation/configuration-resources/connectors/camel.md

 LangStream doesn't bundle all the Camel connectors, but you can easily deploy them into your application.

-In your configuration.yaml file you declare the **dependency** to the connector, and LangStream will download it and deploy it into your application.
+Declare the **dependency** to the connector in your configuration.yaml file and LangStream will download it and deploy it into your application.

 ```yaml
 configuration: